Astronomy (MSc)

 Faculty of Science

-The Faculty of Science is a first-class research faculty with an excellent position in the basic disciplines of science.
-The current research and education programmes span the entire spectrum of science ranging from Mathematics and Statistical Science, Computer Science and Data Science, Astrophysics, Physics, Chemistry and Bio-Pharmaceutical Sciences to Biology and Environmental Sciences.
-Our science community is driven by their curiosity and desire to increase basic knowledge, for science and to contribute to the great societal challenges of today and tomorrow.
-Core values are scientific impact, technological innovation and relevance to society.
+The Leiden University Faculty of Science is a first-class research faculty with an excellent position in the fundamental disciplines of science.
+The current research and education programmes cover the entire spectrum of science, including Mathematics, Statistics and Data Science, Computer Science, Astronomy, Physics, Chemistry, Bio-Pharmaceutical Sciences, Biology, and Environmental Sciences.
+Our science community is driven by their curiosity and desire to increase basic knowledge for science and to contribute to the great societal challenges of today and tomorrow.
+Our core values are scientific impact, technological innovation and societal relevance.

 Study at a world-class university